CS5008-khoury-lionelle/hw09/README.md

 ## Questions

 1. Add a markdown table demonstrating the in practice time for Hashmaps.
+Look at Grokking Algorithms, and build a table looking at mathematical notation for the various functions.
 2. What is the worst case time for a hashmap, even if rare, can you come up with a condition that always generates worst case?
 3. Looking back at the Team Activity 09, how often did you see collisions from the various data sizes? (go ahead and copy/paste the output from the activity)
 4. To make this hashmap fully usable - what are some functions missing that should be implemented? (props if you implement them!)